smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

-- The job was not started by OpCon, and the job does not use the LSAM environment library list: use the LSAM command-hosting command SMAGPL/LSAMCMD and put the LFEEDBACK command into the hosting command\'s CMD() parameter, and must provide a specific JOB ID, using the following representative syntax:
+- The job was not started by OpCon, and the job does not use the LSAM environment library list: use the LSAM command-hosting command SMAGPL/LSAMCMD and put the LFEEDBACK command into the hosting command's CMD() parameter, and must provide a specific JOB ID, using the following representative syntax:

-When a job using this command was started or tracked by OpCon, then the command\'s JOB( ) parameter can be left set to its default value of (\*) which indicates \"use the current job.\" The command can also be used from outside of a job started or tracked by OpCon as long as the JOB( ) parameter names a job that OpCon did start, or is tracking.
+When a job using this command was started or tracked by OpCon, then the command's JOB( ) parameter can be left set to its default value of (\*) which indicates "use the current job."
+The command can also be used from outside of a job started or tracked by OpCon as long as the JOB( ) parameter names a job that OpCon did start, or is tracking.
 Execution of this command from jobs outside of OpCon control will allow the LFEEDBACK